 The RFPSS allocates assets in accordance with the investment strategy and tactical ranges defined by its Supervisory Board.
 The lower and the upper bandwidths set the maximum admissible deviations from the strategic asset allocation.
 In case of a passive bandwidth breach, the Fund Administrator shall take appropriate corrective action.
-The following asset classes are defined: domestic equities, foreign equities, domestic government bonds incl.
-Danish mortgage bonds, foreign bonds, domestic corporate bonds, emerging market bonds, emerging market equities, real estate, commodities (until June 2022) and cash.
+The following asset classes are defined: domestic equities, foreign equities, domestic government bonds including Danish mortgage bonds, foreign bonds, domestic corporate bonds, emerging market bonds, emerging market equities, real estate, and cash.
 The assets are managed actively and/or passively.